Pond Aeration Systems

 4. Avoid Creating Too Much Oxygen

 Can you have too much aeration in a pond?
 Yes, you can.
-While aeration is vital to a healthy pond, it’s possible to create too much oxygen.
+While aeration is vital to a healthy pond, creating too much oxygen is possible.
 Thankfully, this mistake will not hurt your fish or plant life, as the excess oxygen evaporates into the air.
 It will, however, make an unsightly amount of bubbles in the water, detracting from the look of your pond.
 That is why working with a pond aeration expert like the team at Aqua Pond is essential.
 We will help you create a system that correctly balances the oxygen levels in your pond.

 5. Consider the Noise of the System